cloudfoundry/jdbctestapp/README.md

 ### GCP CloudSQL

-On GCP, each CloudSQL instance gets its own CA and certificate generated, so the manifest will have to include additional environment variables in order to support this:
+On GCP, each CloudSQL instance gets its own CA and certificate generated, so the manifest will have to include additional environment variables in order to support this.
+The following flags are used to generate a manifest with TLS support on CloudSQL:

-- `-P iaas=gcp` (Required for GCP) This flag is need in this exact form to set up the manifest to use instance-specific certificates, keys and CAs.
+- `-P iaas=gcp` This flag is need in this exact form to set up the manifest to use instance-specific certificates, keys and CAs.
-- `-P keystorePassword=super-secret-password` It's recommended to override the default password used in the keystore generated for the GCP deployment.
+- `-P keystorePassword=super-secret-password` (Optional) It's recommended to override the default password used in the keystore generated for the GCP deployment.

 Run the `deploymentManifest` gradle task to generate a sample manifest in the root of the `build` directory: